njpareek256/superstore-sales-dashboard/README.md

 ## 🛠 Tools & Skills Used

-- Power BI
+- Microsoft Power BI Desktop
-- DAX (Data Analysis Expressions)
+- DAX for calculations and KPIs
-- Data Modeling
-- Data Cleaning & Transformation
-- Visualization & Storytelling
+- Standard Superstore Dataset

 ---